Attacking Email Services

 Latest Email Service Vulnerabilities

-One of the most recent publicly disclosed and dangerous Simple Mail Transfer Protocol (SMTP) vulnerabilities was discovered in OpenSMTPD up to version 6.6.2 service was in 2020.
-This vulnerability was assigned CVE-2020-7247 and leads to RCE.
+One of the most recent publicly disclosed and dangerous Simple Mail Transfer Protocol (SMTP)arrow-up-right vulnerabilities was discovered in OpenSMTPDarrow-up-right up to version 6.6.2 service was in 2020.
+This vulnerability was assigned CVE-2020-7247arrow-up-right and leads to RCE.
 It has been exploitable since 2018.
 This service has been used in many different Linux distributions, such as Debian, Fedora, FreeBSD, and others.
 The dangerous thing about this vulnerability is the possibility of executing system commands remotely on the system and that exploiting this vulnerability does not require authentication.

 Shodan Trend